srikanthbpai/srikanthbpai.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I conducted a MATLAB intro session for a Workshop in [RBI Staff College Teynampet](https://rbi.org.in/Scripts/rbsc.aspx) on October 21st 2024.
-It was nice meeting Dr. Edwin Prabu and all the participants in the workshop.
+I conducted a MATLAB intro session for a Workshop at RBI Staff College Teynampet on October 21st, 2024.
+It was nice meeting Dr. Edwin Prabu and all the workshop participants.